Cash-Pay Physical Therapy: Ensuring Compliance with the Medicare Mandatory Claims Submission Rule

 Just because you don’t accept Medicare at your physical therapy practice doesn’t mean that you’re not subject to some of its rules.
 Learn about the Medicare Mandatory Claim Submission Rule and its implications for your cash PT practice.

-Medicare Terminology: A Brief Overview
+Medicare Terminology: A Brief Overview.

-- Participating Supplier – In Medicare vernacular, PTs are “suppliers.”
+- Participating Supplier – In Medicare vernacular, PTs and other providers are “suppliers.”
 A “participating supplier” is one who has an agreement with the Medicare program to “accept assignment” for all Medicare-covered services.
 By accepting assignment, a participating supplier agrees to accept the Medicare-approved amount as payment in full for Medicare-covered services.

 - Non-Participating Supplier – A “non-participating supplier” is a supplier who is enrolled in Medicare but is allowed, on a service-by-service basis, to either bill the beneficiary directly or accept assignment from Medicare.
 If the supplier elects to bill the beneficiary, however, the supplier must not charge more than the “limiting charge,” meaning an amount that is 15% more than the applicable Medicare rate.

 - Opt-Out Supplier – A supplier who has “opted out” of Medicare is one who has taken the affirmative steps necessary to choose not to enroll in the program.
 An opt-out supplier bills and receives payment from the Medicare beneficiary directly pursuant to the terms of a private contract.
-Although PTs are not legally required to enroll in Medicare as either a participating or nonparticipating supplier, current law does not recognize them as a category of supplier who can “opt out” of Medicare – which has implications for Medicare Mandatory Claims Submission Rule compliance, as discussed below.
+Although PTs are not legally required to enroll in Medicare as either a participating or nonparticipating supplier, current law does not recognize them as a category of supplier who can “opt out” of Medicare.
+This has implications for Medicare Mandatory Claims Submission Rule compliance, as discussed below.

 - Covered Service – A service that is “covered” by Medicare is one that falls within an authorized benefit category and meets the applicable requirements of the specific service.
 A universal requirement for Medicare coverage is that the service be “reasonable and necessary” or “medically necessary.”